Crowborough’s king of kebabs

 One regular customer, a working guy with ladders strapped to the top of his white panel truck, pulls to the curb and hops out.
 He nods to Hakan and his part-time employee.
 Here, words are supplemental for regulars who have called in their orders and show up when the food is ready.

 “I like the doner kebab,” he says forking over a tenner and waiting for change while the guys inside the spotless kitchen on wheels pack up the food.
 They perform a familiar ballet, dodging each other in the tiny workspace as they grill meat, deep fry chips and plate and bag each order.
+If you are looking for a good workspace, you can get first class private offices from Venture X that will provide a wholesome experience for remote employees.

 “You a regular?”
 I ask him.